NOTE: 2023 sessions are full; register to be notified of upcoming events and we’ll let you know as soon as registration opens for 2024!

 SESSION 6 - Tuesday

 Graduation day - rowing and celebration.
-Your entire crew should be rowing together and the boat will fly - if we can fill more than one boat you’ll even race!
+Your entire crew should be rowing together and the boat will fly!
 This is where your real fun begins - and there’s no better workout than one that leaves you grinning.

-If you have attended all six sessions, demonstrated that you have learned the basics of rowing crew, and know how to manage and protect the boats and equipment, you‘ll receive a graduation certificate and an invitation to join LPRA.
-As an LPRA member you’ll receive further instruction from members and coaches, learn to scull (row with 2 oars), and be able to use club boats and equipment (appropriate to your level of knowledge and ability).
+If you have attended all six sessions, demonstrated that you have learned the basics of rowing, and know how to manage and protect the boats and equipment, you‘ll receive a graduation certificate and an invitation to join LPRA.
+As an LPRA member you’ll receive further instruction from members and coaches, and be able to use club boats and equipment appropriate to your level of knowledge and ability.

 Q: Why 6 sessions?

-A: The learning curve is steep - you’ll learn a lot each session, and taking a break after each one helps you cement the knowledge, ready to build on it at the next session.
+A: The learning curve is steep - you’ll learn a lot each session, and taking a break after each one gives you time to mentally process the knowledge, ready to build on it at the next session.

 Q: Do I need to attend all 6 sessions?